dominik-sagebiel/feature-matching-benchmark/README.md

 3. Add your images

-Place your test images (.png, .jpg, or .tif) in the Images/ folder.
+Place your test images (.png, .jpg, or .tif) in the Images/ folder or use examples images

 4. Run the scripts

-cd Python
-python 20points_onlyFLANNransac.py
-python 20points_all_PC.py